Focus and Scope

 The peer review process aims to ensure that all published articles:

-The Society for Scient and Education (SSE) is a member of the CrossCheck plagiarism detection initiative.
-In the event of suspected plagiarism in submitted works CrossCheck is available to the editors of the journal Transacions on Networks and Communications to detect instances of overlapping and similar text.
+The SSE-UK is a member of the CrossCheck plagiarism detection initiative.
+In the event of suspected plagiarism in submitted works CrossCheck is available to the editors to detect instances of overlapping and similar text.
 SSE endorses and applies the standards of the Committee on Publication Ethics (COPE), which promotes integrity in peer-reviewed research publications.

 This is a bi-monthly journal; publishes six issues per year.